AdiY10/CloudCostOptimizer/README.md

 * When using Brute Force (marked as "True"), other parameters are irrelevant (Time per region,Candidate list size, * When using Brute Force (marked as "True"), other parameters are irrelevant (Time per region, Candidate list size, Proportion amount node/sons).
 ####Configuration Parameters
 * Data Extraction- The frequency with which the data will be extracted
-* boto3- Do the information retrieval using boto3.
+* boto3- Do the information retrieval using [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html).
 Note that in the case of enable, the data extraction process will be slower
-* Provider- which cloud provider should be checked
+* Provider- which cloud provider should be supported
 * Brute Force- boolean parameter, indicates if the CCO should use BF In order to find the optimal solution, or not.
 Note that this algorithm suitable for less than 7 components.
 Otherwise, use Local Search Algorithm (explained below)
 * [Other Parameters are hyperparameters](#hyperParameter) for the [Local Search algorithm](#local-search-algorithm-description)